What is OKR (Objectives and Key Results)?

 - short-term planning cycles,

 - the limitation of goals and

-- independent goal formation at team level with alignment to corporate goals.
+- independent goal setting at team level with alignment to corporate goals.

-With these characteristics, they ensure clear target agreements and at the same time increase transparency in an organisation.
-Furthermore, they support the expansion of agile principles throughout the organisation without themselves constituting an agile target system.
+With these characteristics, organisations ensure clear goal agreements, focus and at the same time increase transparency for all involved.
+Furthermore, the expansion of agile principles throughout the organisation is supported without itself constituting an agile goal system.

 How are Objectives and Key Results defined?

 Objectives and Key Results consist of two components:

 - Objectives are short and precise inspirational descriptions of a desired target state.